jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

   (e) any registered interest, and any caveat or notice of claim existing on a computer register for the stratum estate in leasehold in a unit, continues over the whole or part of the stratum estate in freehold in the unit.
 (5) On the deposit of any declaration under subsection (2)﻿(b) or (3)﻿(c), the Registrar, if satisfied that the stratum estates in leasehold in all of the units shown on the plan have merged under the provisions of this section with the reversionary estate in the base land, must—
-  (a) note on the supplementary record sheet a memorial of the merger; and (b) enter on the existing computer register for the base land a memorial of the merger; and (c) cancel the existing computer register in respect of the stratum estate in leasehold in each of the units and create a computer register in respect of the stratum estate in freehold in each of the units to the person entitled to it in accordance with subsection (4)﻿(a) or (b); and
+  (a) note on the supplementary record sheet a memorial of the merger; and (b) enter on the existing record of title for the base land a memorial of the merger; and (c) cancel the existing record of title in respect of the stratum estate in leasehold in each of the units and create a record of title in respect of the stratum estate in freehold in each of the units to the person entitled to it in accordance with subsection (4)﻿(a) or (b); and
-  (d) in the case of any registered interest, caveat, or notice of claim existing on a computer register for the stratum estate in leasehold in a unit immediately before cancellation, enter that registered interest, caveat, or notice of claim on the new computer register for the stratum estate in freehold for that unit; and
+  (d) in the case of any registered interest, caveat, or notice of claim existing on a record of title for the stratum estate in leasehold in a unit immediately before cancellation, enter that registered interest, caveat, or notice of claim on the new record of title for the stratum estate in freehold for that unit; and
-  (e) cancel the existing computer register for the base land.
+  (e) cancel the existing record of title for the base land.
 (6) The merger has no effect on any easement or covenant to which the base land is subject or on any easement or covenant that is appurtenant to the base land.
 (7) Sections 60 and 61 apply to any easements and covenants referred to in subsection (6) (with all necessary modifications).